 Steph Herold, MPH is an award-winning activist and social scientist with a background in abortion care, abortion funds, and reproductive health advocacy.
-She currently works part time as a Data Analyst at ANSIRH and as a research, evaluation, and communications consultant to reproductive health nonprofits.
+She currently is a Data Analyst at ANSIRH where she studies depictions of abortion on American film and television with the Abortion Onscreen program.

 Steph brings expertise in multidisciplinary research design and implementation.
-Steph research areas include film and tv portrayals of abortion, abortion stigma, and self-managed abortion.
+Steph research areas include abortion in American culture, abortion stigma, and self-managed abortion.
 Her research on how journalists cover abortion won the best research poster award at the National Abortion Federation’s 2017 conference.
 Steph has also co-authored numerous grey literature papers on stigma and sexuality, including on media coverage of abortion, youth sexuality stigma, addressing stigma through service delivery, and evaluations of abortion stigma interventions.

 Steph is a sought-after public speaker to national news media on abortion research, appearing on the MHP Show and in Time magazine, and her writing has been featured in Glamour, the Hill, Marie Claire, Rewire, and Kveller, among others.
 Steph has twelve years of experience in the reproductive health, rights, and justice field, including co-founding the Sea Change Program, the first non-profit to focus entirely on reducing abortion stigma.
-Steph currently serves on the Board of Directors of All-Options and the Board of Managers of the Brush Foundation.
+Steph currently serves on the Board of Directors of All-Options.